Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space: Proof of Theorem and Theorem

 Let $X$ be a K3 surface with a purely non-symplectic automorphism $\sigma$ of order $16$ such that $\dim(V^\sigma)=2$.
 By Proposition \ref{teo-16}, $\Fix(\sigma_{16})$ is either the union of a rational curve and $6$ points or the union of $4$ isolated points.

-In case a), we have that $S(\sigma_2)\cong U\oplus D_4$ and $S(\sigma_2)= {\rm NS}(X)$ for a very general K3 surface by Remark \ref{ns}.
+{\em Case a).} By Proposition \ref{teo-16} ${\rm NS}(X)=S(\sigma_2)\cong U\oplus D_4$ for a very general K3 surface.
 In what follows we assume $X$ to be very general.
-Observe that if we prove that $X$ belongs to a certain projective family under this condition, then the same holds for its specializations.
 By \cite[Lemma 2.1]{kondo_trivial} or \cite[\S 3, proof of Corollary 3]{shapiro}, $X$ has an elliptic fibration $ \pi:X\rightarrow \P^1 $ with a section $S$ and a reducible fiber of type $\tilde D_4=I_0^*$.
 The curve $C_7$ fixed by the involution $\sigma_2$ has to be transverse to the fibers of $\pi$, since its genus is bigger than $1$.
 Thus $\sigma_2$ induces the identity on the basis of the fibration.
 Since ${\rm NS}(X)= S(\sigma_2)$, $\sigma_2^*$ is the identity on ${\rm NS}(X)$, hence each smooth rational curve is invariant for $\sigma_2$.
 This implies that the section $S$ and the central component of the fiber of type $I_0^*$ are pointwise fixed by $\sigma_2$.
 Since a smooth fiber of $\pi$ must contain four fixed points for $\sigma_2$ and one of them is on $S$, then $C_7$ intersects it in $3$ points.
 Applying \cite[Lemma 5]{ArtebaniSarti4} with $x=[C_7]$, one concludes that the elliptic fibration $\pi$ is invariant under $\sigma_{16}$.
 The section $S$ corresponds to the curve $R'$ (see notation of Proposition \ref{teo-16}) i.e. it is not fixed pointwise by $\sigma_{16}$, otherwise each fiber of $\pi$, including the smooth ones, would have an order $16$ automorphism with a fixed point, which is impossible for an elliptic curve \cite[]{Hartshorne}.
 Thus $\sigma_{16}$ induces an automorphism of order $8$ on the basis of $\pi$.
 This implies that $\sigma_8$ preserves each fiber of $\pi$ and acts on it as an involution with a fixed point.

 Consider a Weierstrass equation for $\pi$ with respect to the section $S$: